Naomi Shemer: Early career (1950s–early 1960s)

-Yerushalayim Shel Zahav
+"Yerushalayim Shel Zahav" (1967)

-Shemer wrote one of her best-known songs, Yerushalayim Shel Zahav (Jerusalem of Gold), in 1967.
+Shemer wrote one of her best-known songs, "Yerushalayim Shel Zahav" ("Jerusalem of Gold"), in 1967.
 The song gained immense popularity in Israel after the Six-Day War, with some suggesting it should replace the national anthem.

+Since the release of the song, Shemer has been regarded by many as Israel's "national songwriter," seen as embodying Israel's spiritual values and sentiments through her music, though she may not have viewed herself in this way.

-In May 2005, Haaretz reported that Shemer admitted in a letter to Gil Aldema that she plagiarized Paco Ibáñez's cover of the Navarerrese folk song Pello Joxepe while composing the melody for "Jerusalem of Gold".
-During her lifetime, Shemer denied allegations of plagiarism related to the melody of Yerushalayim Shel Zahav, referring to its similarity with Paco Ibáñez as an "unfortunate accident."
+In May 2005, Haaretz reported that Shemer admitted in a letter to Gil Aldema that she plagiarized Paco Ibáñez's cover of the Navarerrese folk song "Pello Joxepe" while composing the melody of the song.
+In 1962, Paco Ibáñez performed "Pello Joxepe" in Israel, when Shemer might have heard it.
+During her lifetime, Shemer had denied allegations of plagiarism, referring to its similarity as an "unfortunate accident."
 Shemer stated that the controversy caused her significant distress.
 Hebrew song researcher Eliyahu Hacohen did not view the resemblance as plagiarism but rather as an acceptable influence in the songwriting process.
-In 1962, Paco Ibáñez performed Pello Joxepe in Israel, when Shemer might have heard it.

-Since the release of Yerushalayim Shel Zahav, Shemer has been regarded by many as Israel's "national songwriter," seen as embodying Israel's spiritual values and sentiments through her music, though she may not have viewed herself in this way.